anjakuchenbecker/mobile_smart_home_diy_camper_van/README.md

 ## Project Status

 **October 2021:**
-Even if the final installation has been completed, I took a small improvement with respect to the illumination.
+Even if the final installation has been completed, I took a small improvement with respect to the illumination of the control units.

 I first used a round type red LED, but this wasn't bright enough.
 Reading the labels in the dark wasn't easy... so I switched over to a very, very small cold white SMD LED (mounting form 0805).
 Now I'm entirely happy!
 Have a look at the result: